Atcold/pytorch-PPUU/README.md

 You can also specify `-method bprop` to perform "brute force" planning, which will be computationally expensive.

+### Parallel evaluation
+Evaluation happens in parallel.
+By default, evaluator script uses min(10, #cores_available) processes.
+It doesn't go above 10 because then it hits GPU memory limits.
+To change the number of processes, you can pass `-num-processes` argument to `eval_policy.py` script.
+Also, for this to work, you need to request cpu cores using `--cpus-per-task=X` argument for slurm.
+The slurm limits cpu usage to 64 cores per user, and gpus to 18 per user, therefore 3 is a reasonable limit to enable us to use all the gpus without hitting the gpu limit when running multiple evaluations.
+The CPU limit can be extended, but you need to email the IT helpdesk.

 ## Pre-trained models

 [Here](https://drive.google.com/file/d/1XahspfgFlBVF6ne479LCJgBr0luZGQt7/) you can download the predictive model and the policy we've trained on our servers (they are bundled together in the `model` field of this *Python* dictionary).
 The agent achieves 82.0% of success rate.